Horlerdipo/simple-otp/README.md

 ### Basic Setup
 After installation, make sure your .env and config/otp.php are configured correctly, the default channel is Email so OTPs will be sent to emails.
-You can change the default channel on the config file at runtime(add link to the channel) as well.
+You can change the default channel on the config file at runtime as well.

 ### Sending an OTP
 ```php